Bill O'Neill (bowler): PBA career

 During the PBA's Summer Swing in 2014, O'Neill defeated Brian Valenta in the Lucas Oil PBA Badger Open to receive his fifth PBA title.
 O'Neill also won the special "King of the Swing" challenge at this event for an additional $10,000, though this was a non-title match.

 At the 2015 Summer Swing, O'Neill qualified as the #1 seed in the PBA Oklahoma Open, and defeated Jason Belmonte in his lone match to win his sixth PBA title.
 O'Neill repeated his 2014 win in the King of the Swing (non-title) challenge event to earn an additional $10,000.
 Bill also finished third in two other Summer Swing events, taking home a total of $36,000 during the five-event series.
 On August 2, 2015, Bill won his seventh PBA title in the Striking Against Breast Cancer Mixed Doubles championship, teaming with PWBA player Shannon O'Keefe to take the top prize.
 This marked his first season since 2009–10 in which he had multiple titles.

 In 2016, O'Neill and O'Keefe repeated as champions at the Striking Against Breast Cancer Mixed Doubles championship, giving O'Neill his eighth PBA title.

-O'Neill collected his ninth PBA title on February 25, 2018, winning the Mark Roth-Marshall Holman PBA Doubles Championship with partner Jason Belmonte.
+O'Neill collected his ninth PBA title on February 25, 2018, winning the Roth/Holman PBA Doubles Championship with partner Jason Belmonte.

 On January 6, 2019, O'Neill won his tenth PBA title (and first singles title since 2015) at the season-opening PBA Hall of Fame Classic.
 At World Series of Bowling X in March, he had top ten finishes in all four events and made two televised finals, but he didn't win a title.
 O'Neill qualified as the #7 seed for the inaugural PBA Tour Playoffs.
 He made it all the way to the June 2 finals in this event, but lost to Kristopher Prather.
 O'Neil cashed $40,000 for his runner-up finish, and surpassed the $1,000,000 mark in career earnings during the 2019 season.
 On August 11, O'Neill won his 11th PBA Tour title at the PBA Harry O'Neale Chesapeake Open.
 Having qualified as the top seed, he defeated A.J.
 Chapman in the championship finals for his second title of the 2019 season.
 O'Neill also won the $25,000 first prize in the FloBowling PBA ATX invite on September 21, 2019.
 This was a non-title elimination event featuring the top eight points-earners over the nine FloBowling PBA Summer Swing tournaments.
-Overall in 2019, O'Neill established career highs in cashes (21) and earnings ($185,148), and tied his career high with seven championship round appearances.
+Overall in 2019, O'Neill established career highs in cashes (21) and earnings ($185,148), and tied his career high with seven championship-round appearances.